a Journey of discovering your true self

 Rather, it is the experience of awakening your true self, retracing the Buddha’s own path of attaining spiritual enlightenment.

-Please send enquiries to discuss date and time.
+• Advance reservation required.
+Please enquire to reserve date and time.

 • Green tea and Japanese cakes are served after the programme.

 • We can accept up to 20 participants.

 • No sessions held in July and August.

 * Early reservation recommended.
 Please book at least two weeks in advance.

 * Genuine reservations only please.
 If after reserving a place, you are unable to attend on the day,please let us know by e-mail or telephone in advance.